 This is an article for you, YouTube creator.

 Are you using the YouTube Community tab?
-If you’re struggling with engagement, trying to grow your channel, or brainstorming new ways to connect with your audience, it’s worth your time to consider.
+If you’re struggling with engagement, trying to grow your channel by hacking the YouTube algorithm, or brainstorming new ways to connect with your audience, it’s worth your time to consider.

 Why?
 In short: Community posts multiply the ways creators can engage with subscribers, and vice versa.